 Most kids in the chair don’t talk much, maybe about school or video games or bugs or velociraptors and the like, but this one, this amazing little weirdo asks Tyler, “Do you know Rocky Horror Picture Show?”

 Tyler responds “Yeah, do you?”
-It should be noted that Rocky Horror Picture Show was a staple in his wife’s house, and the Beardsmith quite enjoys some Frankenfurter himself, so the Beardsgaards know it decidedly well.
+It should be noted that Rocky Horror Picture Show was a staple in his wife’s childhood home, and the Beardsmith quite enjoys some Frankenfurter himself, so the Beardsgaards know it decidedly well.

-And then in a tiny little voice, this magical moppet starts singing “Hot Patootie.”
+And then in a tiny, squeaky little voice, this magical moppet starts singing “Hot Patootie.”
 Mr. Dapper, we might have to keep him.
 We will Time Warp all over the place.